man-holding-sides-of-head-with-eyes-closed-suffering-from-headache

 Workplace Accommodations for Light Sensitivity

-Light sensitivity, or photophobia, is often a symptom of certain medical conditions.
-This can mean you’re sensitive to sunlight or bright lighting.
-You might also be sensitive to certain types of light, like the fluorescent lights found in many workplaces.
+Light sensitivity, or photophobia, often appears as a symptom for certain medical conditions.
+This can mean that you are sensitive to sunlight or bright lighting due to an underlying cause.
+This sensitivity can extend to certain types of lighting as well, like the fluorescent lights found in many workplaces.

 What reasonable workplace accommodations are you entitled to?